peterStitt/libspatialaudio/docs/AmbisonicEncoding.md

 ### Encoding Gain Interpolation

-In order to allow to real-time changes in source direction with minimal audio artefacts ("zipper" sounds) as the direction changes, `CAmbisonicEncoder` uses an instance of `CGainInterp` internally.
+In order to allow to real-time changes in source direction with minimal audio artefacts ("zipper" sounds) as the direction changes, `AmbisonicEncoder` uses an instance of `GainInterp` internally.
 Every time the direction of the source is changed the gain vector $`\textbf{y}_{N}(\theta,\phi)`$ is updated and a linear interpolation is applied going from the current to new values.
 This length of the interpolation can be specified by the user.
 Its ideal length will depend on the signals but 10 ms will reduce most "zipper" sounds.

-## CAmbisonicEncoder
+## AmbisonicEncoder

-The `CAmbisonicEncoder` class is used to convert a mono signal to Ambisonics.
+The `AmbisonicEncoder` class is used to convert a mono signal to Ambisonics.
 When the encoding position is modified it internally smooths the encoding gains $`\textbf{y}_{N}(\theta,\phi)`$ to avoid unwanted clicks in the output.

 ### Configuration